John Tsang

-John Tsang Chun-wah, GBM, JP (曾俊華; born Mui; born 21 April 1951) is a Hong Kong former senior civil servant and government official who was the longest-serving Financial Secretary in the Special Administrative Region period to date.
+John Tsang Chun-wah, GBM, JP (曾俊華; born Mui; born 21 April 1951) is a Hong Kong former senior civil servant and government official who was the longest-serving Financial Secretary of Hong Kong SAR to date, from 2007 to 2017.

-Born in Hong Kong and raised and educated in the United States, Tsang worked in the Hong Kong government for more than thirty years.
-He was the private secretary to the last colonial governor Chris Patten and was promoted to Secretary for Commerce, Industry and Technology in 2003.
-He worked as director of the Office of the Chief Executive under Donald Tsang administration from 2006 to 2007.
+Born in Hong Kong and raised and educated in the United States, Tsang received a bachelor's degree in architecture from the Massachusetts Institute of Technology and a master in public administration from Harvard University.
+Tsang returned to Hong Kong and joined the government in 1982.
+He was the private secretary to the last colonial governor Chris Patten.
+After the handover, he served as Secretary for Commerce, Industry and Technology from 2003 to 2006 and as director of the Office of the Chief Executive in Donald Tsang administration from 2006 to 2007.

-In July 2007, he was appointed Financial Secretary by Donald Tsang.
+In July 2007, he was appointed Financial Secretary of Hong Kong by Donald Tsang.
 He proposed the Scheme $6,000 tax rebate to all Hong Kong residents in his 2011 Budget.
-He continued to serve in the Leung Chun-ying administration until January 2017, when he resigned to run in the 2017 Chief Executive election.
+He continued to serve as Financial Secretary in the Leung Chun-ying administration until January 2017, when he resigned to run in the 2017 Chief Executive election.
 Despite his lead in the opinion poll by large margin throughout the campaign, he lost the bid to Carrie Lam.

 Tsang is currently engaged in a number of diverse activities.
-He is the Founder of Esperanza, a non-profit organisation, the Vice Chairman of Ion Pacific, a financial institution that specialises in technology investments, the Senior Advisor of Bowtie, a virtual insurance company, the host of a weekly music programme on Commercial Radio and the fencing coach of La Salle College.
+He is founder of Esperanza (a non-profit organisation), vice chairman of Ion Pacific (a financial institution that specialises in technology investments), senior advisor of Bowtie (a virtual insurance company), host of a weekly music programme on the private Commercial Radio, and fencing coach of the secondary school La Salle College.